Track LH, estrogen, and progesterone to predict, pinpoint, and confirm ovulation.

-You’ve been on hormonal birth control for years because you didn’t want to have children just yet.
-Now, you are ready to stop using it so you can start your family.
-Naturally, you have some concerns because you’ve been on hormones for so long and are unsure if it has affected your fertility.
+You’ve been on hormonal birth control for years—maybe because you wanted to combat irregular cycles, PMS symptoms, or you just didn’t want to have children yet.
+Now, you’re ready to stop using birth control so you can start your family.

 Here are some general guidelines: